-Situated in Newcastle, in the northern part of Kwa-Zulu Natal, Majuba TVET College is focused on making a positive impact on the community, social development and the environment, as well as contributing towards realizing the shared socio-economic objectives of the local provincial and national government.
+Situated in Newcastle, in the northern part of Kwa-Zulu Natal, Majuba TVET College is focused on making a positive impact on the community, social development, and environment, as well as contributing towards realizing the shared socio-economic objectives of the local provincial and national governments.

 13. Mnambiti TVET College

-Mnambithi TVET College was born in 2002 from the merger of the Ladysmith Technical College, Ezakheni Technical College, Ezakheni Ex-college of Education and Ezakheni Skills Centre.
+Mnambithi TVET College was born in 2002 from the merger of Ladysmith Technical College, Ezakheni Technical College, Ezakheni Ex-College of Education, and Ezakheni Skills Centre.
 Mnambithi TVET College is situated in Ladysmith and Estcourt in the KwaZulu-Natal midlands.
-Its catchment areas are Estcourt, Weenen, Bergville, Winterton, Pomeroy, Msinga, Dundee, Van Reneen, Mooi River, Greytown and Ladysmith surroundings
+Its catchment areas are Estcourt, Weenen, Bergville, Winterton, Pomeroy, Msinga, Dundee, Van Reneen, Mooi River, Greytown and Ladysmith.

 14. Mthashana TVET College

-Mthashana TVET College aims to bridge the gap of skills shortages through quality teaching and learning, leading to employment and self-sufficiency.
+Mthashana TVET College aims to bridge the gap in skills shortages through quality teaching and learning, leading to employment and self-sufficiency.
 They offer a wide variety of courses at their eight campuses.

 15. Thekwini TVET College

-Thekwini TVET College offers a variety of courses both full-time and part-time.
-They have seven campuses both offering distinct courses.
-Student supports are made available to all student at all campuses.
+Thekwini TVET College offers a variety of courses, both full-time and part-time.
+They have seven campuses, both offering distinct courses.
+Student support is made available to all students at all campuses.
 Assistance is provided to students when applying for NSFAS funding

 16. Umfolozi TVET College

-uMfolozi TVET College is one of 9 public Technical and Vocational Education & Training (TVET) Colleges in the province of KwaZulu-Natal and one of only 50 in the country.
-The College has 8 main campuses: Chief Albert Luthuli, Eshowe, Esikhawini, Mandeni and Richtek, Sundumbili/Isithebe, Bambanana and Nkandla.
+uMfolozi TVET College is one of nine public Technical and Vocational Education and Training (TVET) Colleges in the province of KwaZulu-Natal and one of only 50 in the country.
+The College has eight main campuses: Chief Albert Luthuli, Eshowe, Esikhawini, Mandeni, Richtek, Sundumbili/Isithebe, Bambanana, and Nkandla.

 17. Umgungundlovu TVET College

-It has five campuses namely Plesislaer Campus, Northdale, Msunduzi, Midland, Edendale Campus. they offer both certificate and diploma programmes
+It has five campuses, namely Plesislaer Campus, Northdale, Msunduzi, Midland, and Edendale Campus. they offer both certificate and diploma programmes

 Western Cape Province